A Tale of Two States (II)

 A Tale of Two States II (detail)

-A sense of disappointment always creeps in every time I finish a painting.
-Even though my work is the only thing that truly feels like a part of me, everything else in life seems like pretence.
+A sense of disappointment creeps in every time I finish a painting.
+My work is the only thing that makes me feel like myself.
+Everything else feels like a pretence.
 Art is more real than life.

-What is Art?
-There is so much hope of catching it when I start a work, but it always escapes when I finish the work.
+But what, then, is Art?
+I have so much hope of catching it when I begin a work, but it always slips away by the time I’m done.

 Next